 It’s the radiant baby, the barking dog and the dancing man; the badges and the t-shirts; the unmissable mural spelling out CRACK IS WACK.
 Keith Haring’s career was short but spectacular, and he leaves behind a lasting legacy.
 From his chalk drawings in city-wide subway stations, to his collaborations with the superstars of his day, Haring’s life was founded on a belief in the power of people to change the world.
 And he delivered this optimism in a burst of creative energy, as Tate curator Darren Pih explains – visual activism with a bold graphic line.

-We teamed up with WePresent to tell the stories of Haring and four other game-changing artists.
+For the Yes, but why? article series we teamed up with WePresent to tell the stories of Haring and four other game-changing artists.
 Here we chose three quotes from the article to give you some insight into his world.

 1. He built a language out of simple positive symbols